The World’s Easiest Passports and Citizenships in 2023

-They want to have a Plan B, including a place to go should things go badly in their home country.
-Or they want a Plan A and have a nice place to go to as they’re developing their Trifecta Strategy, build a new business, or grow their current one.
+Some want to have a Plan B, which includes a place to go should things go badly in their home country.
+Others want a Plan A, someplace nice to go to as they’re developing their Trifecta Strategy, building a new business, or growing their current one.

 There are many reasons people choose to find a second, third, or even fourth place to reside and become a citizen.